mvolkmann/blog/src/web-dev-tips.md

 Multiple shadows can be added to an element by specifying comma-separated lists of values.
-See the `.multiple-borders` and `.two-shadows` selectors below for examples.
+See the `.two-shadows`, `.target`, and .multiple-borders` selectors below for examples.
+An alternative to defining multiple, nested borders is to use nested divs that each have a single border, but that requires more HTML elements and more CSS properties to center each of the divs.

-The following example demonstrates many uses of shadows.
+The following examples demonstrate many uses of shadows.

 {% include "_css-box-shadow.html" %}